anusha-murali/anusha-murali.github.io/lis.md

 **Runtime** The total number of times the "if" statement gets executed is $1 + 2 + \cdots + n = n(n+1)/2$.
 Therefore, the runtime of the dynamic programming solution is $O(n^2)$.

-In the above discussion, we found the length of the LIS.
+In the above discussion, we found the length of the $\text{LIS}$.
 How do we find the actual longest increasing subsequence itself?

-Having found the DP array, which stores the longest increasing subsequence for every sequence ending in index $i$, we can modify the above function to return the actual LIS itself.
-We start from the largest value of the subsequence and backtrack to find the LIS.
-Note the following function returns just one of the possibly many LIS.
+Having found the DP array, which stores the longest increasing subsequence for every sequence ending in index $i$, we can modify the above function to return the actual $\text{LIS}$ itself.
+We start from the largest value of the subsequence and backtrack to find the $\text{LIS}$.
+Note the following function returns just one of the possibly many $\text{LIS}$.

 ```
 def lis(A):